Frequently Asked Questions

 As we transition to a net-zero future, reducing the impacts of climate change both locally and globally, RES' priority is to deliver clean, green electricity at the lowest cost for consumers.
 Analysis on electricity generation costs published by DESNZ shows that large-scale solar, alongside other renewable technologies, are now the cheapest forms of electricity generation.
 This makes developments like Leaford Solar Farm not just good for the environment but also for the consumer.

-Leaford Solar Farm has significant potential to enhance biodiversity, hosting a range of habitats including wildflower meadows, hedgerows and nectar-rich areas for pollinators.
+Leaford Solar Farm has the potential to deliver a biodiversity net gain of 74% in habitat units and 22% in hedgerow units, through the measures proposed in the Landscape and Ecological Management Plan which accompanies the planning application.
+These measures include new blocks of woodland, extensive planting of native hedgerow trees and flower rich grassland areas..
 A typical solar farm uses around just 5% of the total site area with the rest of the land remaining undisturbed, creating significant opportunities to provide a range of ecological benefits.

 RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development.
 The major opportunities arise during the construction phase when suitably qualified local firms are often invited to bid for different aspects of construction.
 We encourage our contractors to source construction materials locally (i.e. within the county) and to use local transport and plant hire companies where possible, in addition to local services and amenities.